- Is it Normal for Cats To Meow at The Wall?

 The cat will feel appreciated for its work and may even withdraw back.

-We just need to make them feel comfortable.
 With time the cat may slowly stop the habit.